HaoningJiang-space/HaoningJiang-space.github.io/_pages/about.md

 Recent news:
 - 2023.11        :First Prize in the South China Division of National College Challenge Computer System Design
-- Second item
-- Third item
-- Fourth item
--2023.11        :First Prize in the South China Division of National College Challenge Computer System Design

--2024.1         :Second Prize in the ASC World Supercomputing Competition
+- 2024.1         :Second Prize in the ASC World Supercomputing Competition

--2024.2         :Mathematical Modeling Competition
+- 2024.2         :Mathematical Modeling Competition

--2024.12-2023.4 :Multi-agent in HEMS
+- 2024.12-2023.4 :Multi-agent in HEMS

--2024.4         :Participate in the ASC World Supercomputing Finals and the High Performance Computing Summit,meeting the Turing Award winner Jack Dongarra
+- 2024.4         :Participate in the ASC World Supercomputing Finals and the High Performance Computing Summit,meeting the Turing Award winner Jack Dongarra

--2023.7-2024.2  :A auto generator of PowerFet using gdstk
+- 2023.7-2024.2  :A auto generator of PowerFet using gdstk
+- 2024.2-        :Table Tennis Hawk Eye and Action Scoring System

--2024.2-        :Table Tennis Hawk Eye and Action Scoring System
+- 2024.2-        :Table Tennis Hawk Eye and Action Scoring System

--2024.3-2024.5  :Gradient inverting in Federated learning